 The capacity of a battery tells you how much electricity it can supply.
-This parameter is given in ampere hours.
-We already clarified the calculation of the ampere hours you need for your battery at the very beginning.
+This parameter is given iampere-hoursrs.
+We already clarified the calculation of thampere-hoursrs you need for your battery at the very beginning.
 However, it is important to note that not every battery can be used until it is completely discharged.
-Especially lead batteries such as wet batteries, gel and AGM batteries should only be discharged to about 50-70% depending on the type!
-If you have decided on a lead battery, you must of course choose the capacity of your battery accordingly larger!
+Especially lead batteries such as wet batteries, g, el, and AGM batteries should only be discharged to about 50-70% depending on the type!
+If you have decided on a dead battery, you must of course choose the capacity of your battery accordingly larger!

-The end-of-charge voltage is Voltage that must not be exceeded during the charging process.
+The end-of-charge voltage is the s Voltage that must not be exceeded during the charging process.
 This is usually between 14.4 and 14.7 volts.
-Gel, AGM and other 12v lithium battery react particularly sensitively when this voltage is exceeded and can be damaged in the long term.
+Gel, A, GM, and other 12v lithiubatteriesry react particularly sensitively when this voltage is exceeded and can be damaged in the long term.
 You should therefore take this into account when selecting your battery chargers.